gSchool/mcsp-unit-oop/01-object-oriented-programming/01-introduction.md

 By the end of the lesson, you should be able to:
 - Explain the problem that OOP solves and how it can be used to model the real world.
-- Be able to identify and specify state and behavior.
+- Identify and distinguish between state and behavior.
-- Explain what a programming paradigm is and distinguish between code written in a proceedural and object-oriented style.
+- Explain what a programming paradigm is and distinguish between code written in a procedural and object-oriented style.

 ### !end-callout